mananpoddar/laravel/README.md

-Installation instructions
+Installation instructions<br>
-Clone the repo via this url git@github.com:mananpoddar/laravel.git Create a .env file by running the following command cp .env.example .env Install various packages and dependencies: composer install Run migrations then seed the database:
+Clone the repo via this url github.com:mananpoddar/laravel.git Create a .env file by running the following command cp .env.example .env Install various packages and dependencies: composer install Run migrations then seed the database: